- 6 hrs ago How Can Birth Control Pills Affect A Woman's Life

 God commanded him further to surrender a lamb in place of his one and only son.
 By the blessing of God, Abraham was again blessed with a boy named "Is-haaq".

-Bakrid is a festivity of enthusiastic and devoted believers of God (Allah) and the sacred Quran.
+Bakrid is a festival of enthusiastic and devoted believers of God (Allah) and the sacred Quran.
 The sacrifice is suggested to be made in Allah's name.
 The present that is surrendered is broken up into 3 parts.

 One part is for personal use, second part is for your friends and family and the 3rd part is donated to the deprived and poor.